-b) Cake Pans
+2H.
+Cake Pans

 Cake pans can be checked out for two (2) weeks.
 They cannot be reserved.
-Cake pans must be returned to the White Lake Township Library circulation desk and may not be returned in the book drop, to the drive-up, to another library, or by mail.
-This ensures the proper handling of the equipment and its availability for other users.
+Cake pans must be returned to the White Lake Library circulation desk, they cannot be placed in the book drops or returned to other libraries.